 Privacy Policy

 We handle personal information in accordance with the Australian Privacy Principles (APPs) set out in the Privacy Act 1988 (Cth) (Privacy Act).
-We currently operate only in Australia and host Customer Data in Sydney.
-If we expand to other countries, we will update this policy and notify customers before doing so.
+We operate from Australia.
+We host the database and file storage that hold Customer Data in Sydney, Australia.
+Some other parts of the Services are operated by overseas providers — clause 5 and clause 6 set out exactly what is processed where, and what crosses Australia’s borders.
+If we expand to offer the Services in other countries, we will update this policy and notify customers before doing so.

 1Who this policy applies to